 What we hope you’re getting here is that something that seems unrelated to your emotional wholeness is connected to your emotional health.
 The feeling of fulfillment is one of the best indicators you can use in your daily life to understand what’s good, what’s missing, and what’s the source of your emotional stress.

 Incorporating Wholeness and Fulfillment

 When you have this basic understanding, you can apply it to your thoughts or decisions about what you eat.

 Are you feeling stressed, so you reach for the nearest thing to eat?

-Are you feeling energized and getting lots of things done, so you skip lunch and eat some granola, a protein bar, or have tea or coffee to keep your energy moving?
+Feeling energized and accomplishing many tasks?
+Consider having a lunch break instead of skipping it.
+Enjoy some granola, a protein bar, or have tea or coffee to maintain your energy levels.

 Maybe you want to enjoy that Friday night date or night out with friends for pizza and some drinks?

 All of these situations are something that diet culture tells you is “wrong”, but as long as you’re listening to your body, embracing your emotions, and understanding how they influence your decisions, you’re not doing anything inherently wrong.

 We all have times when we forget why we do what we do, but these small questions can help you have more Freedom With Food and your body.
 When you can clearly see why you do what you do, you can choose those fulfilling, joyful, and blissful activities more often in your daily life.